THE DOUBLE CONSERVATION ROLE

 We note the sequence: symmetry conservation (manifesting through the intrinsic motion of light - and the electrical annihilation of virtual particle-antiparticle pairs) maintains the massless, non-local, a-temporal, and a-causal nature of free electromagnetic energy.
 Symmetry-breaking converts free energy into immobile, massive, bound forms of electromagnetic energy.
 Due to the requirements of energy conservation and entropy, as well as the causal requirements of bound energy, and due to the local, asymmetric distribution of mass in spacetime - energy, entropy, causality, and symmetry conservation all demand that the time dimension (always implicitly present in space) must become explicit.
 This conservation demand is satisfied by the quantum-mechanical "flipping" of the electromagnetic entropy "coin" (wave vs particle), transforming time from its implicit to its explicit expression (see: "Gravity Diagram No. 2").
 This quantum-mechanical "switch" establishes the time charge, and seamlessly merges into the gravitational version of charge conservation: the gravitational charge is "location", whose active principle is time.
 Hence "location" charge has an entropic character, with intrinsic dimensional motion.
 Whereas the charges of the other forces are only symmetry debts of light, the gravitational "location" charge is both an entropy and a symmetry debt of light (supplying the connection between Quantum Mechanics and General Relativity).
 The explicit, intrinsic motion of time (into 4-D history) brings gravity into being; through the gravitational annihilation of space, time maintains itself and creates the causal linkage of the ephemeral "present moment" to the cosmic domain of historic spacetime.
 Gravity conserves symmetry by returning bound energy to free energy (as in the stars, supernovas, quasars, and the "quantum radiance" of black holes), completing the circle of symmetry and entropy conservation.
 (See: "Currents of Entropy and Symmetry".)
 Note that light "escapes" into a third spatial dimension to create its own entropic conservation domain, whereas time "escapes" into a 4th historical dimension to create its own entropic conservation domain.
 The dimensions of spacetime are entropic conservation domains created by the "intrinsic" (entropic) motions of light and time.

-or scale of the black hole, we find space accelerated to velocity
+the energy level or scale of the black hole, we find space

-the field does not vanish in the special case of locally trapped
+not vanish in the special case of locally trapped and

 matter) accelerating at velocity c outside the hole, and matter